LandSandBoat/lsb-wiki/Debugging.md

 Debug > Save Dump As...

-Same steps can be made through the Task Manager:
+The same steps can be made through the Task Manager:

 Right click on the taskbar > Task Manager > Processes > right click on topaz_game.exe > Create Dump File.

+**If you're asked for a dump file, you must also provide the `.exe` and `.pdb` files that were being used when you made your dump.
+The dump is useless without them**

 ---